 In addition to the above context actions, ReSharper also lets you rearrange XML elements and attributes.
-By holding Ctrl+Shift+Alt, you can press the left and right arrow keys to move attributes within an element; holding the same combination and pressing the up and down keys moves the whole element you’re in (including its attributes and child elements) up and down within the containing element:
+By holding Ctrl+Alt+Shift, you can press the left and right arrow keys to move attributes within an element; holding the same combination and pressing the up and down keys moves the whole element you’re in (including its attributes and child elements) up and down within the containing element:

-Just like with ordinary code files, ReSharper’s File Structure window Ctrl+F11 is able to display the structure of the XAML file.
+Just like with ordinary code files, ReSharper’s File Structure window Control+F11 is able to display the structure of the XAML file.
 You can also get this window to navigate to the element you select in the tree.